gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## What is m5ops

-- The **m5ops** provides different funcitonilties that can be used to communicate between ​the simulated workload and the simulator
+- The **m5ops** (short for m5 opcodes) provide different functionalities that can be used to communicate between ​the simulated workload and the simulator.
-  - the commonly used functionailites, and more can be found in [the m5ops doucmentation](https://www.gem5.org/documentation/general_docs/m5ops/):
+- The commonly used functionalities are below.
+More can be found in [the m5ops documentation](https://www.gem5.org/documentation/general_docs/m5ops/):
   - exit [delay]: Stop the simulation in delay nanoseconds
-    - workbegin: Cause an exit event of type, "workbegin", that can be used to mark the begining of an ROI
+  - workbegin: Cause an exit event of type "workbegin" that can be used to mark the begining of an ROI
-    - workend: Cause and exit event of type, "workend", that can be used to mark the ending of an ROI
+  - workend: Cause and exit event of type "workend" that can be used to mark the ending of an ROI
   - resetstats [delay[period]]: Reset simulation statistics in delay nanoseconds; repeat this every period nanoseconds
-    - dumpstats [delayp[period]]: Save simulation statistics to a file in delay nanoseconds; repeat this every period nanoseconds
+  - dumpstats [delay[period]]: Save simulation statistics to a file in delay nanoseconds; repeat this every period nanoseconds
   - checkpoint [delay [period]]: Create a checkpoint in delay nanoseconds; repeat this every period nanoseconds
   - switchcpu: Cause an exit event of type, “switch cpu,” allowing the Python to switch to a different CPU model if desired

 ---

 ## More about m5ops

-There are three versions of the m5ops:
+There are three versions of m5ops:

 1. Instruction mode: it only works with native CPU models
-2. Address mode: it works with native CPU models and KVM CPU (only supports arm and X86)
+2. Address mode: it works with native CPU models and KVM CPU (only supports Arm and X86)
 3. Semihosting: it works with native CPU models and Fast Model

-Different mode should be used depending on the CPU type and ISA.
+Different modes should be used depending on the CPU type and ISA.

-The address mode m5ops will be covered in [07-full-system](07-full-system.md) as gem5-bridge and [08-accelerating-simulation](08-accelerating-simulation.md) after introducing the KVM CPU.
+The address mode m5ops will be covered in [07-full-system](07-full-system.md) as gem5-bridge and [08-accelerating-simulation](08-accelerating-simulation.md) after the KVM CPU is introduced.
 **In this session, we will only cover the instruction mode.**

 ---